JNRowe/vim-configs/vimrc.d/settings.rst

 .. note::

-    This is enabled by :command:`vim` for most terminal types that would support it, but the list :command:`vim` uses is static and new terminals I’m testing can’t be added to it.
+    This is enabled by |vim| for most terminal types that would support it, but the list |vim| uses is static and new terminals I’m testing can’t be added to it.

 Enable undo files that cross sessions, and store those files in |XDG basedir|
 compliant location::